 “What work?”
 Corra wanted to know.
 Desperately.

 “It is not our place to–” were the only words she managed to get out before Corra’s loud groan silenced her.
-A sharp frown creased her brow and had the book she was holding not specifically ordered her to ease Corra’s pain and suffering, she probably would have smacked her.
+A sharp frown creased her brow and had the book she was holding not specifically ordered her to ease Corra’s pain and suffering, she probably would have smacked her with it.
 Instead, she clenched her jaw and said to the room, “The Catalyst must be exhausted, what with all the knowledge we’ve shared with her today.
 We should recess and allow her rest to prepare for the ritual.”

 There was a murmur of agreement among the congregation before they slowly started to shuffle out of the room, leaving Corra slouched back against her chair, staring up at the ceiling and feeling hopeless.
 Then, a face appeared in her vision.